 But what exactly is learning agility?
 Why is it crucial for organizations?
 And what can you do from a recruitment standpoint to reduce the instances of hiring candidates who lack this skill?
 More specifically, how do you assess applicants on their learning agility?

 Before we delve into the importance of learning agility at your organization and how you can assess candidates for this competency, let’s take a look at what the term actually means, and therefore what you’re looking for in candidates.

 In a nutshell, learning agility is a set of complex skills that enable us to learn something new in one place and then apply what we learned elsewhere, in a wholly different situation.

-Learning agility isn’t something that everyone is born with, but that doesn’t mean you can’t learn it.
-It’s a skill that can be taught and learned at any stage in life.
-And like a muscle, if you want your learning agility to grow stronger, you need to constantly work at it.
+Learning agility can be taught and learned at any stage in life.
+And like a muscle, if you want this skill to grow stronger, you need to constantly work at it.